ash-project/ash/documentation/topics/pagination.md

 next_page = Api.read(Resource, page: [limit: 10, after: last_record.__metadata__.keyset])
 ```

-### Important Limitation

-Keyset pagination cannot currently be used in conjunction with aggregate and calculation sorting.
-Combining them will result in an error on the query.

 ### Keyset Pros

 - Performs very well on large datasets (assuming indices exist on the columns being sorted on)